 Dr. Rishi Sriram spent eight years as a higher education and student affairs administrator before beginning his current role as a faculty member at Baylor University.
 As an administrator, he played a key role in the development of living-learning programs at Baylor, as well as the establishment of a faculty-in-residence program.
 His administrative work won him a NASPA Excellence Award (Gold Honoree) and a Promising Practices Award from the NASPA Student Affairs Partnering with Academic Affairs Knowledge Community.

-Dr. Sriram currently serves as Assistant Professor of Higher Education & Student Affairs, Graduate Program Director for the department of Educational Administration, and Faculty Master of Brooks Residential College, a community of approximately 400 students.
+Dr. Sriram currently serves as Assistant Professor of Higher Education & Student Affairs, Graduate Program Director for the department of Educational Administration, and Faculty Steward of Brooks Residential College, a community of approximately 400 students.

 Dr. Sriram's research interests include student affairs practice, collaboration between academic and student affairs, and college student retention, engagement, achievement, and development.